arshkaurr/portfolio/README.md

-  # my portfolio
+  # My portfolio website

   This is a code bundle for my portfolio website.
-  Designed + (vibe) coded with with figma and AI codex Deployed using vercel
+  Designed + (vibe) coded with with figma and AI codex.
+  Deployed using vercel.

   ## Running the code